azat-io/azat-io-old/contributing.md

 ## Article translations

-I will be very happy if you help me to translate my articles into any language.
+I will be very happy if you help me to translate articles of my [blog](https://azat.io) into any language.

 All articles are stored in the `content/` folder.
 This directory contains folders with articles named according to the [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code according to the languages of the articles.